 If the density of the universe is less than this critical density, then the geometry of space is "open" and "negatively curved" like the surface of a saddle.
 If so, the universe has no bounds, and will expand forever.

-If the density of the universe exactly equals the critical density, then the geometry of the universe is "flat" with zero curvature like a sheet of paper.
+If the density of the universe exactly equals the critical density, then the geometry of the universe is "flat" with zero curvature like a sheet of paper, according to NASA.
 If so, the universe has no bounds and will expand forever, but the rate of expansion will gradually approach zero after an infinite amount of time.
 Recent measurements suggest that the universe is flat with only a 2 percent margin of error.